 - 1. All operations shall be conducted in a manner which provides utmost consideration for the health & safety of all project personnel, visitors, first responders, other contractors working on the site and the community. - 2.
 Building safety shall be maintained at the highest standard with the project Engineer of Record as the final authority on all matters of structural integrity. - 3.
 The project shall implement Best Practice with regard to fire prevention and protection, to include a strict zero tolerance policy against smoking. - 4.
-All operations will conform with the Building Code, except where otherwise permitted by NYCDOB. - 5.
-Given the commitment to project safety excellence, project safety requirements may exceed current Federal, State, and local codes & standards.
+All operations will conform or exceed the requirements of with the Building Code 2008 or, except where otherwise satisfy the requirements of the permitted by NYCDOB.

+5. Given the commitment to project safety excellence, project safety requirements may exceed current Federal, State, and local codes & standards.
 Where conflicts exist, the more stringent requirement shall apply.